agapow/simpleredcapbuilder/README.txt

 the item.
 This is followed by a single word/symbol or a comma separated list of words/symbols.
 Multiple qualifying statement may be separated by a semicolon.

-Tags are selected for inclusion with the commandline flag ``-i/--include-tags``.
+Tags are selected for inclusion with the command line flag ``-i/--include-tags``.
 Multiple tags are selected with multiple uses of this flag.
 The following logic is used for deciding which items are included:

 * By default, all items are selected.
 But if any tags are selected (i.e. the ``-i`` flag is used at least once), then only the untagged items are automatically included.